 After the Fall

-Sooner or latter the inevitable will happen and you will fall off your horse.
+Sooner or later the inevitable will happen and you will fall off your horse.
 After the fall, check yourself for injuries first, if you’re okay, find your horse and always make sure that you get back on your horse as soon as possible (barring injuries).
 Don’t leave it for long as fear can creep into you and what was a simple fall off a horse can stop you from riding again instead.

-Horse riding, like any other sport has its pros and cons.
+Horse riding, like any other sport, has its pros and cons.
 If you want to be a horse rider you must prepare yourself for a fall.
-There is an old horse riding saying that goes like this:
+There is an old horse-riding saying that goes like this:

 You don’t know how to ride until you have fallen off a horse at least 7 times!